hibazinga/dataCracker/README.md

 *Output file: 	rec_log_train_pre_3.txt

-4. Data assignment to different groups
+4.Data assignment to different groups

 Explanation: After the data filtering in the former steps, the remaining data in the training set as well as other supplement data files should be divided in 13 group according to users? gender and age, which can be looked up in user_profile.txt .